noto-21/noto-21/README.md

 - Functional Programming
 - AI

-**Repository showcase is a work in progress!**  Expansion in progress.
+**Repository showcase is a work in progress!**  Expansions are underway.

 ---